Good theology is built on two premises.

 and my thoughts than your thoughts (Isaiah 55:7-9).

-It’s time we scrap Augustine’s theology and start again.
+It’s time we scrap Augustine’s theology and start again (see David Bentley Hart’s book That All Shall Be Saved ).
 When ever a person begins to trust God, he welcomes them (See Ezekiel 18, See also).

 God is kind to the unrepentant as well as the repentant.
 He is always kind, and he is always just.